Partners: Balkan Heritage Foundation and the Municipality of Plovdiv

 - Plovdiv International Fair Central Building (facade): mosaic “Mercury” by Hristo Stefanov and Valentin Starchev, 1987

-- Block 18 next to the Old Town Hall of Trakiya neighbourhood (facade): mosaic by Trifon Nedelchev, Margarita Tomova and Sasho Baldev, 1980s
+- Block 15 next to the Old Town Hall of Trakiya Neighborhood (facade): mosaic by Trifon Nedelchev, Margarita Tomova and Sasho Baldev, 1980s

-- The polyclinic of Trakiya neighbourhood (water facility in front of the main facade): mosaic by Trifon Nedelchev and Margarita Tomova, 1980s
+- The Polyclinic of Trakiya Neighborhood (water facility in front of the main facade): mosaic by Trifon Nedelchev and Margarita Tomova, 1980s

-The mosaic tour will be presented to the citizens of Plovdiv and the guests of the city through an open air exhibition.
+The mosaic tour will be presented to the citizens of Plovdiv and the guests of the city through an open-air exhibition.
 The mosaics from the tour will be presented visually and textually (Bulgarian and English) on vinyl panels.
-The exhibition will open on October 4 (Monday) at 5.00 PM and will close on October 24, 2021.
+The exhibition will open on October 4 (Monday) in the square located northeast of the Episcopal (Bishop’s) basilica and will close on October 24, 2021.

-The history, technique and technology of the mosaics will be the subject of a public lecture in the Episcopal Basilica of Philippopolis on October 4 (Monday), 6.00 – 8.00 PM; the lecture will open the Mosaic Week in Plovdiv.
+The history, technique and technology of the mosaics will be the subject of a public lecture in the Episcopal (Bishop’s) Basilica of Philippopolis on October 4 (Monday), starting at 6.30 PM; the lecture will open the Mosaic Week in Plovdiv.

-On October 9 and 10 a two-day free training program for up to ten city guides from Plovdiv is planned, and will include both a lecture course and a demonstration tour to all the mosaics.
+On October 9 and 10 a two-day free training program for up to ten city guides from Plovdiv is planned and will include both a lecture course and a demonstration tour of all the mosaics.

 Mosaic Week in Plovdiv 2021 is a project of the Balkan Heritage Foundation, supported by the Municipality of Plovdiv and included in the Cultural Calendar of the city for 2021.